 Contact center as a service (CCaaS) is a framework for contact center infrastructure management that combines the principles of contact center hosting and cloud-based contact center infrastructure.
 With CCaaS, companies can be more flexible and agile.
 Furthermore, they can pay less for assets whose usage may vary between peak- and low-demand loads.

-With contact center as a service models, companies may use software subscriptions (software as a service) and rent hardware assets from a provider, rather than own the assets themselves.
-This enables companies to enlist a pay-as-you-go model to get the resources they need as demand increases or decreases.
-Companies may opt to rent infrastructure or own their own and have a CCaS provider maintain it for them.
-Some companies may employ a combination of owned and managed infrastructure, often referred to as a hybrid model.
+With CCaaS models, companies may use software subscriptions -- software as a service, or SaaS -- and rent hardware assets from a provider, rather than own the assets themselves.
+This enables companies to enlist a pay-as-you-go model to get the resources they need, as demand increases or decreases.
+Companies may opt to rent infrastructure or buy their own and have a CCaaS provider maintain it for them.
+Some companies may employ a combination of owned and managed infrastructure -- often referred to as a hybrid model.